 Injuries sustained in auto accidents are directly related to the type of collision (head-on, rear-end, side-impact), the kinds of vehicles involved (car, truck, motorcycle), and the speed of impact.
 Common injuries include whiplash, concussion, soft tissue, connective tissue, brain, spinal cord, and broken bones.

 No matter how minor your injuries may seem at the time of an accident, it is critical that you seek medical care as soon as possible.
 This is true even if you experience no physical pain or discomfort at the time of the accident.
 Symptoms of many injuries, such as concussions, can be delayed and progressive.

 Shortly after an accident, you may be approached by the the insurance company of whoever caused the collision.
 One of their representatives may try to offer you a quick and easy lump-sum settlement.
 Do not accept this.
 A settlement benefits them — not you, not your family, and not your case — and their offer will fall short of the true value of your claim.
 But if you hire an experienced auto accident attorney, your claim will cover:

 - Vehicle repair costs

 Call or email me at firstname.lastname@example.org to discuss filing your Maryland personal injury claim.
-With more than two decades of experience handling personal injury cases throughout Maryland, I have the expertise and know-how to get you the benefits and compensation you are entitled to.
-As your personal injury attorney, I will give you and your family the personal attention you deserve.
+With more than two decades of experience handling personal injury cases throughout Maryland, I have the expertise to get you the compensation you and your family deserve.